 In addition to being a blogger here at MNN, I'm also a gone-back-to-school student studying for degrees in computer and environmental sciences.
 I'm really interested in the intersection of computers and ecology and I get to spend the next four years learning everything I can about it.

 Chaos theory is a particularly fascinating topic that has countless applications in science, technology and ecology.
-Chaos is not an easy concept to wrap your head around, with advanced math degrees required to understand some of the deeper concepts, but one of the more accessible ideas that attracted me was the idea of complex behaviors arising from simple rules (read my post Conway's Game of Life: Simple rules; complex behavior for more on that).
+Chaos is not an easy concept to wrap your head around, with advanced math degrees required to understand some of the deeper concepts, but one of the more accessible ideas that attracted me was the idea of complex behaviors arising from simple rules.

 Simple rules like this one, which gives the Fibonacci sequence: